TECHNICAL ARCHIVES - CLI REFERENCE

 TASKS COMMAND

-Primary Command: task-o-matic tasks
+Primary Command: task-o-matic tasks [subcommand] [options]

 The tasks command serves as the central hub for all task-related operations.
-It provides access to the complete task management lifecycle including creation, modification, execution, and analysis.
+It provides access to the complete task management lifecycle including creation, modification, execution, planning, and analysis.
 This is your primary interface for managing the hierarchical task structure that keeps projects organized in the wasteland.

 SUBCOMMANDS